If you want to learn how to properly do bodyweight squats and their importance, you are in the right spot.

 Here are the muscles worked in a squat:

 If you are performing the exercise using external weight, your arms will also play a role.
-Along with the upper back, the muscles in the arms are supporting the bar and its weight.

 The muscle groups starting from the pelvic floor, all the way up to the diaphragm, are known as core muscles.

 Surprisingly, the core is not only the 6-pack muscle (rectus abdominis).

 A great benefit of squats is that they force us to engage our core.

 The more weight you add to your squats (safely!), the more you’ll have to engage the core.

 With time, squatting will supplement any core specific exercises for optimal development.